-There’s stolen valor and then there’s you’ve-got-to-be-kidding-me-stolen-and-savaged valor.
+There's stolen valor and then there's you've-got-to-be-kidding-me-stolen-and-savaged valor.
 Military impostors are the WORST.
-Check out the faux military cred antics of these guys:
+Check out the faux military cred antics of these guys that made our stolen valor wall of shame.

 1. The impostor Green Beret who botched a civilian rescue mission